Alison Gopnik: Notable publications

 In 2009, Gopnik published a paper in Hume Studies arguing that the historical record regarding the circumstances around David Hume's authoring of A Treatise of Human Nature are wrong.
 Gopnik argued that Hume had access to the library of the Royal College at La Flèche, a Jesuit institution that had been founded by Henri IV.
 At the time Hume was living nearby and working on the Treatise, La Flèche was home to a Jesuit missionary named Charles François Dolu, a learned man who was an expert on different world religions who had visited the French embassy in Siam.
 In addition, Dolu had met Ippolito Desideri, another Jesuit missionary who had visited Tibet from 1716 to 1721.
 Gopnik argues that because of his exposure to Theravada Buddhism, Dolu may form the source of the Buddhist influence on Hume's Treatise.
 Gopnik cites a number of letters from Hume that mention his time at La Flèche and his meeting with Jesuits from the college.
 It is from this Buddhist connection through the learning of the Jesuit college that Hume is influenced to deny the ontological reality of the self—which Gopnik links to the Buddhist idea of Śūnyatā (Emptiness).

 The feature-length documentary film The Singularity by independent filmmaker Doug Wolens (released at the end of 2012), showcasing Gopnik's work in cognitive development as it relates to computer learning, has been acclaimed as "a large-scale achievement in its documentation of futurist and counter-futurist ideas" and "the best documentary on the Singularity to date."

 Personal life

 Gopnik is the daughter of linguist Myrna Gopnik.
 She is Jewish.
 She is the firstborn of six siblings who include Blake Gopnik, an art critic and biographer, and Adam Gopnik, a writer for The New Yorker.
-She was formerly married to journalist George Lewinski and has three sons: Alexei, Nicholas, and Andres Gopnik-Lewinski and has six grandchildren.
+She was formerly married to journalist George Lewinski and has three sons and six grandchildren.
 In 2010, she married computer graphics pioneer Alvy Ray Smith, the co-founder of Pixar.